 Cape Town to Newark departing 8:50PM arriving 5:45AM (+1 day) [Mon, Thu, Sat]

-This flight would cover a distance of 7,817 miles, making it one of United’s longest flights.
+This flight will cover a distance of 7,817 miles, making it one of United’s longest flights.

 United’s VP of International Network had the following to say regarding the route: